 Remember, simply because the thermometer has dropped doesn’t mean you need to forget about the BBQ.
 After all, the best cure for the winter blues is great comforting food.
 So, fire up those grills, dig out the winter boots and get out there!
 Your family and friends are counting on you!

-Tell us: Do you BBQ in the Winter?
+Tell us: Do you BBQ on your patio in the winter?
 Do you have any tips to share?
-What are some of your favorite recipes?
+What are some of your favourite grilling recipes?